iam-raghu/terraform-zero-to-hero/Day-2/03-multiple-regions.md

-# Multiple Region Implementation in Terraform
+# Multiple Region Implementation in Terraform:

 You can make use of `alias` keyword to implement multi region infrastructure setup in terraform.